Orange, California, USA

 John T. Drew is The Design Innovation Project Director and Professor of Graphic Design at California State University, Fullerton.
-His university has recognized him on 10 occasions for his teaching, research, and writing.
-He is the coauthor of Color Management: A Comprehensive Guide for Graphic Designers (Rotovison 2005, Allworth Press 2012); Choosing Color for Logos & Packaging: Solutions for 2D & 3D Designs (Rotovision 2009); Color Management for Packaging: A Comprehensive Guide for Graphic Designers (Rotovision 2008); Color Management for Logos (Rotovision 2006); Acuity Color Matching System (Rotovision 2005), and the coeditor and contributing author to Design Education in Progress: Process and Methodology (Virginia Commonwealth University Communication Arts and Design Center for Design Studies).
+His university has recognized him on ten occasions for his teaching, research, and writing.
+He is the co-author of Color Management: A Comprehensive Guide for Graphic Designers (Rotovison 2005, Allworth Press 2012); Choosing Color for Logos & Packaging: Solutions for 2D & 3D Designs (Rotovision 2009); Color Management for Packaging: A Comprehensive Guide for Graphic Designers (Rotovision 2008); Color Management for Logos (Rotovision 2006); Acuity Color Matching System (Rotovision 2005), and the coeditor and contributing author to Design Education in Progress: Process and Methodology (Virginia Commonwealth University Communication Arts and Design Center for Design Studies).

 His books have been translated into 8 foreign languages.
-Professor Drew holds a U.S. patent for The Effect of Distance on Typographic Form, Color, and Motion, is a lifetime honorary member of the Korean Brand Association, and is an institutional representative for the National Association of Art Schools and Design and a NASAD visiting evaluator.
+Professor Drew holds a U.S. patent for The Effect of Distance on Typographic Form, Color, and Motion is a lifetime honorary member of the Korean Brand Association and is an institutional representative for the National Association of Art Schools and Design and a NASAD visiting evaluator.
 Professor Drew has served as a Design Faculty Research Grant Reviewer for the National Steering Committee of the AIGA DEC (2013-2014), and a consultant for the Americans With Disabilities Act.
 ICO-D, AIGA, SEGD, Ad Club, The Society for Technical Communication, and numerous publications and books have recognized Professor Drew’s research and design.